Antique Clock Guy - America's Antique Brokerage

 for your clocks or mechanical music devices!

 Send us a note detailing what you have to consign.
-You keep the item in your posession until it's sold and you are paid—with no risks of auction-house damage, payment delays, or costly fees.
+You keep the item in your possession until it's sold and you are paid—with no risks of auction-house damage, payment delays, or costly fees.
 Please don't attach pictures until we specifically request them.
 We'll review your note and reply promptly.

 "Found what we couldn't find.